-EXHIBIT ARRIVAL TIME: Exhibits must be brought to the Covered Arena for judging on Saturday, August 12th.
-Judging takes place Saturday, August 12th, 2023 from 9am-12pm.
+EXHIBIT ARRIVAL TIME: Exhibits must be brought 2320.
+Foliage Collection to the Covered Arena for judging on Saturday, August 10th.
+Judging takes place Saturday, August 10th, 2024 from 9am-12pm.
 PLEASE MAKE SURE YOU ARRIVE WITH ENOUGH TIME TO HAVE ALL OF YOUR PROJECTS JUDGED PRIOR TO 12PM.
 SOME LINES ARE LONG, SO MAKE SURE YOU ALLOW TIME FOR WAITING IN THOSE LINES.

-EXHIBIT RELEASE TIME: Exhibits will be released Sunday, August 20th, between 8:00am-12:00pm.
-CCAIS is not responsible for exhibits not picked up by set times.
+EXHIBIT RELEASE TIME: Exhibits will be released Sunday, August 18th, between 8:00am-12:00pm.

+by set times.

-Youth entered in this department must be appropriately enrolled and in good standing with a registered youth organization in Calhoun County.
-Classes are judged according to the Dutch Grading Scale, the scale is non-competitive.
+Youth entered in this department must be appropriately enrolled and in good standing with a registered DIVISION 6 youth organization in Calhoun County.
+Classes are WEATHER judged according to the Dutch Grading Scale, the 2330.
+Weather Poster OR Notebook on Weather, scale is non-competitive.
 Projects are awarded an A, B, or C award based on completeness and adherence to the project guidelines.

-Rosettes for Best of Class in each class, plaque for Best of Division in each division.
+Rosettes for Best of Class in each class, plaque for 3443.
+Normal Animal (Senior 16-21) Best of Division in each division.